GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 ## Reloading the extension {: #reload }

-Let’s go back to the code and change the name of the extension to "Hello Extensions of the world!".
+Let’s go back to the code and change the name of the extension to "Hello Extensions of the world!" in the manifest.

-{% Label %}manifest.json{% endLabel %}

 ```json
 {